Outdoor plants

 laurustinus

 Best known as laurustinus or laurentine (Viburnum tinus), this is a potted shrub native to the Mediterranean coast.
 Not only is the plant able to survive in winter and is frost resistant, but it actually blooms during the winter months.
-Unlike some of the winter outdoor plants for pots on our this, the laurustinus is best during winter thanks to its beautiful and delicate white flowers.
+Unlike some of the winter outdoor plants for pots on our list, the laurustinus is best during winter thanks to its beautiful and delicate white flowers.

 Winter Outdoor Plants for Pots - laurustinus